axelvag/Game_Fall_Castle/README.md

 (5. script/make_web.sh): to create the zip files in doc/download or to sync everything to the webpage (need passwd).

 * On windows
 0. Install CB 20
 1. run premake-cb20.bat to generate the projects files    or     run premake-lifami.bat to generate lifami projects
 2. open build/windows-cb20/grapic.workspace

+## Best way to make a projet in windows

+(windows):
+ - Open build/windows-cb20/grapic.workspace in CodeBlocks
+ - In the left part (Management) of the logiciel, double clic in the projet of yours choice (it's those in /apps)
+ - Finally clic in the green arrow in the top of the screen

+## Put your new project in GraPic

+Add your directory with your cpp files in "apps" and add the path in "premake4".